Supported Independent Living (SIL) Funding Explained

 1. Planning Meeting

-The aim of the planning meeting is to decide whether the participant should apply for supported independent living.
-This doesn't mean the participant will definitely receive SIL funding, however.
+The planning meeting aims to decide whether the participant should apply for supported independent living.
+This doesn't mean the participant will receive SIL funding, however.
 That decision will be made later on by the NDIA.

 The planner and the participant will discuss: